dancwilliams/networkhobo/content/roadmap.md

 * [x] Add basic [Staticman](https://staticman.net/) commenting
 * [x] Add e-mail notifications and subscriptions for [Staticman](https://staticman.net/)
 * [x] Add reply to comment for [Staticman](https://staticman.net/)
-* [ ] Begin documenting daily/weekly reading for people that ask for that sort fo thing.
+* [x] Begin documenting daily/weekly reading for people that ask for that sort fo thing.
+    * 2018-01-03 - Added an interesting links section to the blog to track things like this.
 * [ ] Add status page for home lab using backend API and dynamic updating